-- Provide oversight and guidance of the PACL Operator procurement process: - Define Deliverables - Work with the Local Board and staff to determine funding amounts and sources, if applicable - Oversee the Procurement timeline and process - This committee is solely responsible for evaluating operator proposals - Make award recommendations to the full Board - o Oversee other procurement activities as necessary - Hold regular meetings - Record official minutes of all meetings and submit for full Board review - Analyze information provided by the federal and state entities regarding the workforce delivery system in order develop recommendations for the full Board. - Develop local certification criteria and requirements - Collect (from the operator) and present to the full Board, relevant reports that include, but are not limited to, foot traffic reports that include referral information. - Collect (from the operator) results of customer (participant and employer) surveys and report results to the full Board. - Collect results of partner surveys and report the results to the full Board - Evaluate Operator performance and report to the full board. - Report local issues and trends to the full Board. - Track the generation and expenditure of program income and report to the full board - Develop corrective actions to present to the full Board to remediate operator and/or delivery system deficiencies - Review and submit Resource Sharing Agreement Budgets to the Fiscal Standing Committee - Review contract-established performance metrics, ensure proper monitoring and corrective actions are being applied. - Annually review PA CareerLink® Operator performance and make recommendations to the local board whether to extend contract or re-procure an operator. - Work with procured PACL Operator to ensure all necessary service providers and partners are in each center.
+- Provide oversight and guidance of the PA CareerLink® Operator procurement process: - Define Deliverables - o Work with the Local Board and staff to determine funding amounts and sources, if - Oversee the Procurement timeline and process - o This committee is solely responsible for evaluating operator proposals - Make award recommendations to the full Board - Oversee other procurement activities as necessary - Hold meetings - Record official minutes of all meetings and submit for full Board review - Analyze information provided by the federal and state entities regarding the workforce delivery system in order to develop recommendations for the full Board. - Approve local certification criteria and requirements - Review (from the operator) and present to the full Board, relevant reports that include, but are not limited to, foot traffic reports that include referral information. - Review (from the operator) results of customer (participant and employer) surveys and report results to the full Board. - Review results of partner surveys and report the results to the full Board - Evaluate Operator performance and report to the full board. - Report local issues and trends to the full Board. - Develop corrective actions to present to the full Board to remediate operator and/or delivery system deficiencies - Review Resource Sharing Agreement Budgets - Review contract-established performance metrics, ensure proper monitoring and corrective actions are being applied.

+- Annually review PA CareerLink® Operator performance and make recommendations to the local board whether to extend contract or re-procure an operator. - Work with procured PA CareerLink® Operator to ensure all necessary service providers and partners are in each center.